Frequently Asked Questions

 I own a mobile or manufactured home.
 What do I do if I receive more than one bill when I only have one home?

-Only habitable structures, including mobile or manufactured homes, are assessed the fee, so homeowners who inadvertently receive two bills when they only have one mobile home are only required to pay one of the billings.
-A petition for redetermination should be submitted for the other billing WITHOUT making payment, but make sure to include the account number of both bills on all correspondence.
-If a fee is paid while concurrently submitting a petition for redetermination, payments made that are determined to be not due will be refunded.
+Owners of habitable structures in the SRA, including mobile or manufactured homes, are assessed one fee per habitable structure.
+Homeowners who receive duplicate bills for a habitable structure are required to pay only one fee.
+A Petition for Determination should be submitted for the duplicate billing WITHOUT making payment on the duplicate billing.
+The owner must include the account number of both bills on the petition form.
+If a fee is paid while concurrently submitting a Petition for Redetermination, payment(s) made in excess of the amount due will be refunded.

 What about other structures?

 The current law does not provide for the fees to be charged to non-habitable structures such as businesses and offices.
-Also, incidental structures without living areas such as detached garages, barns, woodsheds and outbuildings are not assessed the fee.
+Also, commercial, industrial, or incidental structures without living areas such as detached garages, barns, woodsheds and outbuildings are not assessed the fee.

 How Were Habitable Structures Identified?

-The owners of SRA habitable structures were identified by a joint effort between CAL FIRE and the Designated Fee Administrator (DFA) under contract to CAL FIRE.
+The owners of habitable structures in the SRA are identified through a joint effort between CAL FIRE and the Designated Fee Administrator (DFA) under contract to CAL FIRE.
 The DFA is a firm that specializes in the administration of benefit fees and other levies for governmental agencies throughout California.
-Determination of habitable structures as required by state law is technical and use of the DFA gains accuracy and efficiency.
-In addition, use of the DFA maintains uniform application of the Fire Prevention fee statewide.
+Determination of habitable structures, as required by state law, is technical and use of the DFA allows for greater accuracy and efficiency.

-CAL FIRE maintains boundaries of State Responsibility Areas (SRA) in a spatial database and has worked with the DFA to locate parcels and habitable structures that are within SRA boundaries.
+CAL FIRE maintains boundaries of the SRA in a spatial database and has worked with the DFA to locate parcels and habitable structures that are within SRA boundaries.
 As part of its ongoing business, the DFA has statewide property data that comes from a variety of sources, including electronic parcel and mapping information.
 All of this information was used to identify habitable structures.

-If a property owner feels that the information used to identify their habitable structures is incorrect, they should contact the Fire Prevention Fee Service Center directly because only the Service Center, which is part of the DFA, and CAL FIRE are responsible for the fee determinations.
+If a property owner feels that the information used to identify their habitable structure(s) is incorrect, the property owner should contact the Fire Prevention Fee Service Center directly because the Service Center, which is part of the DFA, and CAL FIRE are responsible for the fee determinations.
 The DFA and CAL FIRE will also handle the review of any potentially incorrect fees or incorrect property information.
+The Fire Prevention Fee Service Center telephone number is 1-888-310-6447.

 What is the amount of the fee?